boucadair/netconf-port-numbers/draft-boucadair-netconf-port-numbers.md

 {: quote}
 > "have shown very little (if any) implementations and deployment"

+This document de-assigns these port numbers, that fall in the System Ports range.

 Consistent with {{Section 8.2 of ?RFC6335}}, this document does not request to de-assign service names; only port numbers (for specific transport protocols) are de-assigned for better usage of available scarce resources.

 # Security Considerations

-Releasing back some port number soften the exhaustion risk of available port number space.
+Releasing back some port number softens the exhaustion risk of available port number space (especially the System Ports range).

 This document does not describe any protocol.